Sesimbra On The Costa Azul

 An à la Carte menu is available daily at the hotel’s Espadarte Restaurant typical dishes of Sesimbra available and a wonderful variety of traditional Portuguese food.

-The Lisbon Tee Times tournament was played over three courses Aroeira 1 and Aroeira 11 and Quinta do Peru.
+As a member of EGTMA I was invited to play in The Lisbon Tee Times tournament which was played over three courses Aroeira 1 and Aroeira 11 and Quinta do Peru.

 The Aroeira Golf Resort just south of Lisbon, boasts of two excellent courses.
 Aroiera 1 which was designed by Frank Pennick and opened in 1973.
 Aroiera 11 opened later in 2000 and was designed by Donald Steel.

 Aroeira 1 is located within a preservation area, there are thousands of magnificent pines throughout the estate and lots of wild life.
 With the benefit of a temperate micro-climate golfers can play here all year round.

 Aroeira 11 is a lovely Par 72 parkland course, some say more challenging than Aroiera 1 and I have to say my favourite.
 The course features five lakes and plenty of well placed bunkers, there are five tee boxes on each hole.
 This course is a fair test for golfers of all standards.
 Aroiera 11 has hosted the Qualifying School of Ladies European Tour and several Ladies Opens.

 The Aroiera Estate is the perfect holiday resort for families and golfing groups.
 As well as having two championship golf courses there is also a golf academy there are four tennis courts, a tropical swimming pool, a playground for the little kids a golf shop and bar.

 The resort is also close to the beautiful Costa da Caparica beaches.